KrYP70N/HTML/README.md

 Inside the <body> tag, complete the following tasks:

-a.)
-Create a heading with the text "Text and Formatting in HTML Assignment".
+1. Create a heading with the text "Text and Formatting in HTML Assignment".

-b.)
-Create a paragraph with the following text:
+2. Create a paragraph with the following text:
-"In this assignment, you will demonstrate your understanding of basic text elements and formatting in HTML.
-Use appropriate HTML tags to achieve the desired formatting for each task."
+`In this assignment, you will demonstrate your understanding of basic text elements and formatting in HTML.
+Use appropriate HTML tags to achieve the desired formatting for each task.`

-c.)
-Create the following sections with appropriate headings:
+3. Create the following sections with appropriate headings:

 Section 1: Basic Text Elements <br>
 Section 2: Text Formatting <br>
-Section 3: Lists and Links <br>

-d.)
-For each section, complete the following tasks:
+4. For each section, complete the following tasks:

-Include a heading with the section title.
+- Include a heading with the section title.
-Use appropriate HTML tags to format the text according to the provided instructions.
+- Use appropriate HTML tags to format the text according to the provided instructions.

-e.)
-Save the HTML document and ensure that it displays correctly in a web browser.
+5. Save the HTML document and ensure that it displays correctly in a web browser.

 > Tasks for Each Section: